-Few coins catch the mind of the American numismatist as much as the 1913 Liberty Nickel, one of the rarest of all American coins, with only five examples known to exist.
-Technically, this issue might not be a true coin intended for circulation, but rather a more of a fantasy piece struck under mysterious circumstances.
+Few coins catch the mind of the American numismatist like the 1913 Liberty Nickel, one of the rarest American coins with only five examples known to exist.
+Technically, this issue might not be classified as a true coin intended for circulation, but rather a fantasy piece struck under mysterious circumstances.
 Nonetheless, the coin has long fascinated collectors and gained even greater fame after it was the focus of a popular American television show.
 The known examples of this numismatic rarity carry impressive pedigrees and generate substantial interest on the infrequent occasions when they are offered for public sale.

 First of all, the 1913 Liberty Nickels never should have existed in the first place.
-The series of Liberty Nickels was minted for circulation from 1883 until 1912, and in 1913 the new Buffalo Nickel was introduced and soon found in the pockets of Americans nationwide.
-The scarcely known facts indicate that by the end of 1912 it was already determined that a new design would be introduced on the nickel denomination and production of the previous design was halted at all mint facilities in operation at the time, despite new 1913 dated dies already having been shipped to the San Francisco Mint.
+The Liberty Nickel series was minted for circulation from 1883 until 1912, with the Buffalo Nickel introduced in 1913 and soon found in the pockets of Americans nationwide.
+The scarcely known facts indicate that by the end of 1912 it had already been determined that a new design would be introduced on the nickel denomination and production of the prior design would be halted at all mint facilities.
+This was despite the fact that new 1913-dated dies carrying the old design had already been shipped to the San Francisco Mint.

-It can reasonably assumed that Brown did not strike the coins himself.
-He had been employed by the Mint, but only served as a clerk and it is unlikely that he would have had the experience to strike the coins.
+It can be reasonably assumed that Brown did not strike the coins himself.
+Although he had been employed by the Mint, he only served as a clerk and it is unlikely that he would have had the experience necessary to strike the coins.
 Brown may have known others within the Mint who either helped him with the coinage or told him about the creation of these coins which never should have existed.
 Various theories about the exact circumstances have been suggested, but the truth will probably never be known.

-After the 1913 Liberty Nickels were publicly displayed for the first time in 1920, all five coins passed to various owners.
-In the early 1940’s, Eric P. Newman would come into possession of all five coins, representing the last time that a person held ownership of all known examples.
-From this point, the coins once again passed to different owners, including some of the most well known coin collectors and dealers such as B. Max Mehl, King Farouk, and Abe Kossoff.
-Earlier owners of the coins had also included Stephen K. Nagy, Wayte Raymond and Colonel E.H.R.
+After all five of the 1913 Liberty Nickels were publicly displayed for the first time in 1920, the coins would pass to various owners.
+In the early 1940’s, Eric P. Newman would come into possession of all five coins, representing the final time that one person owned all known examples.
+From this point, the coins once again passed to different owners, including some well-known coin collectors and dealers such as B. Max Mehl, King Farouk, and Abe Kossoff.
+Earlier owners of the coins had also included Stephen K. Nagy, Wayte Raymond, and Colonel E.H.R.
 Green.

-The most famous example, without doubt, was the one which starred in a 1974 episode of the television series Hawaii Five-O. The specimen featured in the show is considered to be the second finest known example.
+The most famous example was the one which starred in a 1974 episode of the television series Hawaii Five-O. The specimen featured in the show is considered to be the second finest known example.
 Rather than using a copy, the directors of the program decided to use this genuine example of the coin when filming selected parts of the episode.
-The appearance of the 1913 Liberty Nickel within this popular show, created more fame and attention for this enigmatic rarity.
+The appearance of the 1913 Liberty Nickel within this popular show garnered more fame and attention for this enigmatic rarity.

 Roster and Auction Prices

 There are only five examples of the 1913 Liberty Nickel known to exist.
-On the infrequent occasion when one of these pieces comes to market, the roster of coins is often repeated with their various pedigrees.
-Of the five examples, the finest known is the Eliasberg specimen, which is graded PCGS PR66.
-The remaining coins fall into lower grades, with the ANA specimen grading NGC PF 55 due to a previous owners habit of carrying the coin around for bragging or wagering.
+Whenever one of these pieces comes to market, the roster of coins is often repeated with their various pedigrees.
+Of the five examples, the finest known is the Eliasberg specimen, which is graded PCGS PR-66.
+The remaining coins fall into lower grades, with the ANA specimen grading NGC PR-55 due to a previous owner’s habit of carrying the coin around for bragging or wagering purposes.
 The five known examples with their certified or estimated grade levels are shown below.

 - PCGS PR-66, Eliasberg Specimen